-Special clinical interests in breast, benign, urological, gynaecological, skin, lung, head & neck, gynae brachytherapy, and Stereotactic Radiosurgery
+Clinical interests in breast, urological, gynaecological, skin, head and neck, and lung tumours, plus benign conditions.

 Raphael obtained his initial medical degree from the University of Western Australia (UWA) in 1996 and spent his formative years at Royal Perth Hospital (RPH).
 After working as a volunteer surgical registrar at the major teaching hospital in Kathmandu (Nepal), a term as a relief registrar in radiation oncology at RPH sparked a passion and prompted a change in career direction.

-Heavily involved in his profession, Raphael is a council board member of the Faculty of Radiation Oncology with the Royal Australian and New Zealand College of Radiologists (RANZCR), adjunct associate professor at the School of Medical and Health Sciences at ECU, assistant professor at the School of Surgery at UWA, and a reviewer for the Journal of Medical Imaging and Radiation Oncology (JMIRO).
-A keen researcher, Raphael also has numerous research publications, oral presentations and posters to his name.
+Raphael is a council board member of the Faculty of Radiation Oncology with the Royal Australian and New Zealand College of Radiologists (RANZCR), adjunct associate professor at the School of Medical and Health Sciences at ECU, assistant professor at the School of Surgery at UWA, and a reviewer for the Journal of Medical Imaging and Radiation Oncology (JMIRO).
+In addition, Raphael also has numerous research publications, oral presentations, and posters to his name.

 Did you know?